 "The team at Kingkraft and Sensorykraft came up with the design of the room and the equipment to be used, which was beyond helpful and evident with the wonderful end product we now have."

 Eithne further commented about contact made during the Sales and Installation process:

 "Excellent communication throughout with the sales team (Dale mainly) and the installation team on site.
 Their tireless work made this project successful and I’m delighted to say it was more or less completed on time."

 Eithne went on to discuss the Firs relationship with Kingkraft/ Sensorykraft:

 "We have used Kingkraft for the 17 years I have managed the Firs as they provided our previous special bath.
 It was because of their expert knowledge in the field and their excellent customer service and support over the years, as well as cost-effectiveness, which is why we chose them to do this project for us.
 We are pleased that the company have now made a positive move and expanded their sensory environment portfolio as offered by Sensorykraft."

 Watch our video to take a look at The Firs new sensory wet room:

-Further information about The Firs Respite Centre
+Further information about the Firs Short Breaks Residential Centre

 All children/young people who attend the Firs have an assessment of need completed by a social worker from Harrow Children Young Adults Disability Service.
 It is important that the needs of the individuals being considered for the Firs are clearly identified so that an informed decision can be made as to the suitability of the resource.